-Northwest Florida State College will, from time to time, engage outside entities for work at the College through the use of Professional Services Contracts.
-Such contracts are commonly used for work efforts including, but not limited to architectural services, auditing services, legal services, etc.
+Northwest Florida State College will, from time to time, engage outside entities or individuals for work at the College using Professional Services Contracts.
+Such contracts are commonly used for work efforts including, but not limited to architectural services, auditing services, legal services, educational services, performance or speaking services, training services, or other similar services.

-The Executive Director of Human Resources will evaluate the use of a professional services contract for an individual in lieu of regular employment status to make certain the College follows IRS expectations.
-He/She will make a recommendation to the College President or his/her designee.
+If a Professional Services Contract is proposed for an individual (rather than an entity), the Executive Director of Human Resources will evaluate the use of a professional services contract for the individual in lieu of employee status to ensure the College follows applicable federal and state law.
+The Executive Director will make a recommendation to the College President or their designee.